Odas0R/Study-Planner/README.md

 A simple todo-list with a pomodoro timer incorporated.
 <br>
-This is my first project, took a little time because while i was learning i was adding concepts to this project.
+This is my first project, took a little time because while i was learning i was adding concepts to the app.

 ## Features ⭐️